 The other unique thing is how said sauce/gravy is thickened.
 Traditionally, any gravy is thickened with flour.
 On Trim Healthy Mama, it’d be thickened typically with either glucomannan or xanthan gum.
 But, I don’t like either of those thickeners.
 They both thicken well, sure, but they also give the sauce a weird texture which I really dislike.
 Therefore, to thicken my gravy, I went super old school and used egg yolks (which also adds to its richness) and kinda new school by also using oat fiber.
 Weird?
 Maybe.
 But it works and it keeps it on plan!

 - 4 cups beef stock

 - ½ teaspoon onion powder

 - 1 cup shredded or thinly sliced cheese (Gruyere or a mixture of provolone and Parmesan)

-In a separate bowl, whisk together the cream and oat fiber then, while whisking, add it to the gravy.
+- In a separate bowl, whisk together the cream and oat fiber (a thick paste-like consistency may result).
+Then, while whisking, add it to the gravy.

 - Add the patties to the gravy and allow to reheat.

 - Serve, sprinkling as much shredded cheese atop as you like.